 Perform the required rehabilitation treatment within the project limits for each route given below.
+If service ramps utilize a new alignment that carries traffic over an existing shoulder area then reconstruct these shoulder areas using the appropriate interstate or crossing route design as outlined in section 2.3.
 Rehabilitation design required for any routes not listed below is the responsibility of the Contractor.
 Submit designs for approval.

 - Colonial Life Blvd.
 (S-40-2963) Mill and replace surface with 200 psy Surface Type B. Full depth patch as necessary. - Bush River Road (S-40-31) Full depth patch as necessary.
 Mill 2 inches uniform.
 Mill 2 inches uniform and replace with 200 psy Intermediate B in the same operation.
-Place 200 psy Surface A matching existing elevation. - Group A and B Roadways Tie in with milled joint utilizing the design surface for that roadway.
+Place 200 psy Surface A matching existing elevation.

+- Group A and B Roadways Tie in with milled joint utilizing the design surface for that roadway. - US 378 Mill and replace Surface with 200 psy Type A. Full depth patch as necessary.